retro-software/B5500-software/CUBE-Library-13/README.txt

 large comment.
 The second error was in the PTS051 module, in the block containing sequence numbers "ANTP  11"-"ANTP  13", and including the two blank records on either side of those sequence numbers.
-These records occurred at the end of a large comment.
+These records occurred at the end of another large comment.

-There were actually three blocks with errors in this second area of the tape, but two appear to be duplicates of the middle one, probably introduced by tape positioning errors during error retry, either when the tape was written or when it was recently imaged.
+There were actually three blocks with errors in this second area of the tape, but two appear to be duplicates of the middle one, probably introduced by positioning errors during tape error retry, either when the tape was written or when it was recently imaged.
 The two duplicated blocks caused module boundaries to be offset by 10 records in all the modules after that point.